Every Therapist-in-Training Thinks They're the One Who Won't Be Good Enough

 A Note for Right Now

-If you're reading this at midnight, in bed, with that familiar knot in your stomach — I want you to hear something.
-Not as advice.
-Not as a platitude.
-Just as the truth from someone who's been where you are:
+If you're reading this at midnight, in bed, with that familiar knot in your stomach — I just want you to hear something.
+Not advice.
+Not a platitude.
+Just the truth from someone who's been exactly where you are:

 You are not the one who won't make it.
 The doubt you're carrying isn't a premonition.
 It's growing pains.
 It's the discomfort of becoming someone who can hold space for another person's darkest moments — and that kind of becoming should be uncomfortable.